zth/rescript-relay/rescript-relay-documentation/docs/tutorial/fragments-1.md

 - Declare a `PosterBylineFragment` on `Actor` and specify the fields it needs (`name`, `profilePicture`).
 The `Actor` type represents a person or organization that can post a story.
 - Spread that fragment within `poster` in `StoryFragment`.
-- Call `useFragment` to retrieve the data.
+- Call `use` on the fragment to retrieve the data.
-- Update the Props to accept a `PosterBylineFragment$key` as the `person` prop.

 It’s worth going through these steps a second time, to get the mechanics of using fragments under your fingers.
 There are a lot of parts here that need to slot together in the right way.